Welcome to cargo-mutants

 Workspace and package support

-• If --workspace is given, all packages in the workspace are tested.
+• If --workspace is given, all packages in the workspace are mutated.

-• If --package is given, the named packages are tested.
+• If --package is given, the named packages are mutated.

-• If the starting directory (or -d directory) is in a package, that package is tested.
+• If the starting directory is in a package, that package is mutated.
+Concretely, this means: if the starting directory or its parents contain a Cargo.toml containing a [package] section.

 You can also use the --file options to restrict cargo-mutants to testing only files from some subdirectory, e.g. with -f "utils/**/*.rs".
 (Remember to quote globs on the command line, so that the shell doesn't expand them.)
 You can use --list or --list-files to preview the effect of filters.